TheOtherRolesAU/TheOtherRoles/README.md

 The arrow updates its position every few seconds (configurable).\
 Depending on the options, the Tracker has another ability: They can track all corpses on the map for a set amount of time.
 They will keep tracking corpses, even if they were cleaned or eaten by the Vulture.

+**NOTE**
+- If the tracked player is on a different floor on Submerged, the arrow will always point to the elevator

 ### Game Options
 | Name | Description
 |----------|:-------------:|